celiakwan/cw20-bid/README.md

 # cw20-bid
-A smart contract written in Rust and built with CosmWasm for options trading.
+A smart contract written in Rust and built with CosmWasm to simulate an auction process that allows buyers to place bids and settle the payment.

 ### Version
 - [Rust](https://www.rust-lang.org/): 1.61.0